 For the Whipped Cream Topping:

-- In a large bowl using a handheld electric mixer, beat the heavy cream and confectioners’ sugar together until medium-stiff peaks form (it should be silky and lusciously smooth, but stiff enough to spoon on top of the mousse).
+- In a large bowl using a handheld electric mixer, or in the bowl of a stand mixer fitted with the whisk attachment ,beat the heavy cream and confectioners’ sugar together until medium-stiff peaks form (it should be silky and lusciously smooth, but stiff enough to spoon on top of the mousse).

 - Spoon on top of the mousse, top with chocolate shavings, and serve at once!